saezlab/Myeloid_PFKFB3_atherosclerosis/README.md

 2. In-vivo experiments with a generated model carrying KO and WT forms of PHD2 in the myeloid lineage (incl. macrophages) were subjected of a high cholesterol diet to promote atherosclerosis.
-Atherosclerotic plaques (pool n=8 per condition) from this model were subjected of single-cell RNA sequencing.
+Atherosclerotic plaques (pool per condition, n=9 and 11 mice for PHD2cKO and WT, respectively) from this model were subjected of single-cell RNA sequencing.